hydrogen-dev/SDK/integration/java/docs/WebhookApi.md

 Update a webhook

-Update a webhook for your firm.
+Update a webhook for your business.
 The webhook_id must be provided

 ### Example
 ```java